ibmresilient/resilient-community-apps/res_hibp/README.md

 ## Import
 Ensure that the above packages have been installed.
-Download the res_hibp package.
-Unzip it if necessary(tar -xvf res_qraw_mitre.tar).
+Download the res_hibp package and unzip it.
-In SOAR server, go to Administrator Settings->Organization->Migrate Settings->Import->Import Settings and select the hibp.res file downloaded above.
+In SOAR server, go to Administrator Settings->Organization->Migrate Settings->Import->Import Settings and select the < hibp.res > file downloaded above.

 ## Usage
 Once the resource file is successfully imported, the workflows included in the file are ready for use.